WrightLabScience/SequenceToMutations/README.md

 STEP 1: TRIM

-a.
+2.1.
 Inputs: raw `[sample_name].fastq.gz` files from HSSC

-b.
+2.2.
 Outputs:

-	i. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)
+	2.2.a. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)

-	ii. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)
+	2.2.b. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)

-c.
+3.3.
 Comments: Run locally, use `R_scripts/TrimRawReadsByQuality.R` script

 STEP 2: ASSEMBLE

-a.
+2.1.
 Inputs:

-	i. trimmed.fastq.gz files (ancestors only)
+	2.1.a. trimmed.fastq.gz files (ancestors only)

-	ii.
+	2.1.b.
 SPAdes assembly software - `Software/SPAdes.xxx` - there may be a newer version of SPAdes available

-	iii.
-Necessary scripts to run this job on the grid - `assemble.sh`, `assemble.sub`, `assemble_job_map.txt`

-		1. assemble_job_map.txt as I have it setup right now includes just 1 variable per line: ancestor_trimmed_reads.fastq.gz
+	2.1.c.
+Necessary scripts to run this job on the grid - `assemble.sh`, `assemble.sub`, `assemble_job_map.txt` (assemble_job_map.txt as I have it setup right now includes just 1 variable per line: ancestor_trimmed_reads.fastq.gz)

 b.
 Outputs: A directory containing a bunch of stuff.
 You want to grab the assembled contigs fasta file: `contigs.fasta`.
 I renamed these files `ancestor_X_contigs.fasta` and put them in the `assemblies/` directory.